facebook/react-native-website/docs/fabric-native-components.md

 ## Creating the Fabric Native Centered Text Component

-You're going to need a simple application to use the component:
+You're going to need an application to use the component:

 ```bash
 npx @react-native-community/cli@latest init Demo --install-pods false